nuochenpku/MathOctopus/README.md

 # Overview

-This repository contains resources for accessing the official benchmarks, codes and checkpoints of the paper: "[Breaking Language Barriers in Multilingual Mathematical Reasoning: Insights and Observations](https://arxiv.org/pdf/2309.05653.pdf)".
+This repository contains resources for accessing the official benchmarks, codes and checkpoints of the paper: "[Breaking Language Barriers in Multilingual Mathematical Reasoning: Insights and Observations]".

 This work pioneers exploring and building powerful  Multilingual Math Reasoning (xMR) LLMs.
 To accomplish  this, we make the following works: